jactor-rises/build-matcher/README.md

 * `LabelMatcher` - extends `org.hamcrest.core.Is` and provides labeling of standard `org.hamcrest.Matcher` failure messages.
 * `ToStringEditor` - provides customized toString messages of evaluated objects

+### Future
+When jdk1.9 is released, a new possibility of doing several asserts in one test will be added.
+How this implementation is done will affect how this code will evolve.

 ### Releases

 version | java version | description
 ---|---|---
-v1.2 | 1.8 and greater | introduced `LambdaBuildMatcher` in order to use `TypeSafeBuildMatcher` as lambda expression without having to initialize a new anonymous class v1.1 | 1.8 and greater | converted `ToStringEditor` to a functional interface to be used with lambda expression v1.0 | 1.5 and greater | first release containing `TypeSafeBuildMatcher`, `EqualsMatcher`, `HashCodeMatcher`, `LabelMatcher`, and `ToStringEditor`
+v1.2.1 | 1.8 and greater | the abstract method `matches` on `TypeSafeBuildMatcher` may throw any `Exception` v1.2 | 1.8 and greater | introduced `LambdaBuildMatcher` in order to use `TypeSafeBuildMatcher` as lambda expression without having to initialize a new anonymous class v1.1 | 1.8 and greater | converted `ToStringEditor` to a functional interface to be used with lambda expression v1.0 | 1.5 and greater | first release containing `TypeSafeBuildMatcher`, `EqualsMatcher`, `HashCodeMatcher`, `LabelMatcher`, and `ToStringEditor`